shopware/docs/guides/plugins/plugins/checkout/cart/tax-provider.md

 ## Creating a tax provider

-First of all, we need to create a class which handles the tax calculation or calls your preferred tax provider.
+Firstly you need to create a class which handles the tax calculation or calls your preferred tax provider.
 For an easy start, extend your class from `Shopware\Core\Checkout\Cart\TaxProvider\AbstractTaxProvider` and implement the `provide` method.

-You probably want to call a tax provider, which will calculate the taxes for you.
-In our case, we simply apply a hefty 50% tax rate for all line-items in the cart.
+You may then call a tax provider, which will calculate the taxes for you.
+For example, we simply apply a hefty 50% tax rate for all line-items in the cart.

 {% code title="<plugin root>/src/Checkout/Cart/Tax/TaxProvider.php" %}